threader/PC-Tuning/docs/post-install.md

 - Try to favour FOSS (free & open source software).
 Stay away from proprietary software where you can.

-- You do not need an antivirus.
-I would also recommend importing [ClearURL's filter list](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/ClearURLs%20for%20uBo/clear_urls_uboified.txt) along with [Dreammjow's filter list](https://raw.githubusercontent.com/dreammjow/MyFilters/main/src/filters.txt) into uBlock origin & installing the [Skip Redirect](https://addons.mozilla.org/firefox/addon/skip-redirect/) extension.
-Ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them.
+- Ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them.

 - Cap your framerate at a multiple of your monitor refresh rate to prevent frame mistiming [[1](https://youtu.be/_73gFgNrYVQ)].
 E.g possible framerate caps with a 144hz monitor include 72, 144, 288, 432 ...